JuicyJuice1100/PersonalBlog/content/posts/rock-climbing-diary-day-9-progress.md

 * Keep cutting weight
 * Start doing training for climbing, I want to improve my climbing  Need to create a training/workout plan
 * Finish the black blue overhang & volume blue problem
+* Remember to take a picture for the blog